 The first step toward her healing started when she embraced the fact that she had an illness and that her health woes were part of God’s grand design for her life.
 Her husband also tirelessly looked for alternative and natural medicines online to help alleviate her pain.

-She tried different health supplements but none had worked until she was introduced to Santé Pure Barley.
+She tried different health supplements but none had worked until she was introduced to Santé Pure Barley powdered juice.
 Lowella recalled that it was her husband, a chef in an international cruise line, who discovered the product after watching Santé Barley endorser Kim Atienza’s YouTube videos.

 After religiously taking the juice for three months and sticking to her new healthy habits, Lowella said her menstrual cramps had completely disappeared.
-Aside from Santé Pure Barley, she also drinks Daily-C and uses Santé Moments napkins and partyliners, which she endorses to her female relatives and friends.
+Aside from Santé Barley powdered juice, she also drinks Daily-C and uses Santé Barley Moments napkins and partyliners, which she endorses to her female relatives and friends.

-Lowella sold her coffee shop to a friend to become a full-time Santé business owner.
-She attended various training sessions and workshops to strengthen her knowledge of the Santé products.
-Due to her dedication and hard work, Lowella reached the executive director level in one year and became qualified for Santé’s Hong Kong trip, one of Santé’s incentives to high-performing business owners.
+Lowella sold her coffee shop to a friend to become a full-time Santé Barley business owner.
+She attended various training sessions and workshops to strengthen her knowledge of the Santé Barley products.
+Due to her dedication and hard work, Lowella reached the executive director level in one year and became qualified for Santé Barley’s Hong Kong trip, one of Santé Barley’s incentives to high-performing business owners.

 “I want to help other people become healthier and if they are interested, I also introduce the business to them,” she said.

 Today, Lowella is leading a healthy, quality life.
-With less stress, she is now able to spend more quality time with her teenage daughter thanks to the Santé business opportunity.
+With less stress, she is now able to spend more quality time with her teenage daughter thanks to the Santé Barley opportunity.

 Disclaimer: The views expressed in this article are not backed by scientific evidence and solely rely on the subject’s personal experience.